Foliations by critical surfaces of the Hawking energy in asymptotically flat initial data sets: Center of the foliation

 We also have the following result equivalent to \cite[Lemma 14]{willcen} \begin{lemma} There exists \(\Tilde{\delta} \in (0, 1/4)\) such that, uniformly for every \(\xi \in \mathbb{R}^3\) with \(|\xi| < \Tilde{\delta}\) as \(r \to \infty\),

-This expansion may be differentiated once with respect to \(\xi\). \end{lemma} Note that (\ref{intemean}) is the same expression obtained in \cite[Lemma 14]{willcen} and (\ref{comparp}) is obtained directly by using the decay of $k$.
+This expansion may be differentiated once with respect to \(\xi\). \end{lemma} Note that (\ref{intemean}) is the same expression obtained in \cite[Lemma 14]{willcen} ($k$ doesn't play any role) and (\ref{comparp}) is obtained directly by using the decay of $k$.
 This shows that we can reuse many of the results of \cite{willcen} concerning the expression (\ref{intemean}).
 We can then apply directly \cite[Proposition 18]{willcen} to obtain

+It was shown in \cite[Proposition 18]{willcen} that the second term of the previous expression is related to the Hamiltonian center of mass.
+To see this, note that the center of mass of a Schwarzschild manifold is given by the zero vector, now since our manifold is asymptotic to Schwarzschild, the center of mass will only depend on the perturbation term of the metric (the tensor $\sigma$).
+Using the definition of the Hamiltonian center of mas (\ref{eq:BOM_center}) and its linearity we have